unclead/yii2-multiple-input/README.md

 [![License](https://poser.pugx.org/unclead/yii2-multiple-input/license)](https://packagist.org/packages/unclead/yii2-multiple-input)

 ##Latest release
-The latest version of the extension is v1.2.19.
+The latest stable version of the extension is v1.3.0.
 Follow the [instruction](./UPGRADE.md) for upgrading from previous versions

 ##Installation
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).